AaltoGIS/IntroSDA/source/index.rst

 - understand the basic principles of map overlay and map algebra
 - understand the principles of graph theory and network analysis
 - understand the basic principles of spatio-temporal multivariate analysis
-- be able to apply the previous concepts to different geographical problems using Python programming language
+- be able to apply the previous concepts to different geographical problems using Python programming language and desktop GIS

 Prerequirements
 ---------------